The Natural Vet

 Why isn’t the word ‘natural’ in our name?

-When we opened the Alternative Veterinary Medicine Centre, we thought long and hard about choosing a suitable name for it.
+When we opened the Alternative Vet, we thought long and hard about choosing a suitable name for it.
 This was a useful exercise, clarifying our thoughts and ensuring that we better understood what we were really doing in our daily work.
 We could have taken the name ‘natural vet’ but foresaw snags.
 Here’s some of the reasoning.

 Natural vet is a comfortable title but it is worth looking a little deeper, so that we understand what is behind the name.
 It probably indicates to the modern reader that the vet uses one or more forms of ‘natural medicine’ or ‘alternative medicine’ e.g. Acupuncture, Herbal Medicine, Aromatherapy or Homeopathy.
 It is a tricky term, however, as it can be pedantically argued that many of those so-called ‘alternatives’ are NOT exactly ‘natural’.
 Of course, there are many that are (e.g., herbs, but only when not extracted or purified).